 In submissions to the Productivity Commission the Australian Lawyers Alliance have recommended that auto-consolidation and auto-cessation should be subject to a no-disadvantage test, and should never occur without ensuring that the policy holder is aware that automatic consolidation or cessation is about to occur, what the implications of such an automated event might be, and how they can avoid the automated event from occurring.

-At McNamara and Associates, we have assisted injured persons claim on as many as four superannuation accounts.
+At McNamara Law, we have assisted injured persons claim on as many as four superannuation accounts.
 It would be concerning to many people if the proposed measure of auto-consolidation were introduced without something like the no-disadvantage test being applied.

 If you require any assistance with any other superannuation insurance matter do not hesitate to contact one of our superannuation lawyers on 13 58 28.